sotasan/decompiler/README.md

 - [Russian](src/main/resources/langs/language_ru.properties)
 - [Chinese](src/main/resources/langs/language_zh.properties)

-The language is automatically determined by your locale.
-To add more languages, you can add new localization files [here](https://github.com/sotasan/decompiler/blob/master/src/main/resources/langs/).
+If you want to add or change a localization, you can edit the files [here](src/main/resources/langs).

 ## Build

-To build the application from source, make sure you have Java 11+ installed, then just build it with Gradle:
+To build the application from source, make sure you have Java 11+ installed, then simply build it using Gradle:

 ```bash
 $ git clone https://github.com/sotasan/decompiler.git